Magic: The Gathering Judge Program: Structure

 The entire program consists of more than 6,000 active judges worldwide.
 Judges are certified once they successfully complete a series of pre-requisites and pass an exam.
 A similar process allows judges to reach a higher level.

 Level 1 Judges are responsible for the majority of events worldwide, including most events at local stores.
 Over 4,000 judges are Level 1, and are certified to handle small events on their own, including knowledge both of the game rules and of how to resolve common mistakes.
 Level 2 Judges are also certified for more competitive events, such as events that qualify competitors on the path to the Pro Tour.
 They learn more advanced rules, as well as the penalties and fixes that are required to keep these more competitive events fair.
 Level 3 Judges are certified to judge all events, including taking on more difficult roles such as leading a team or head judging at a Grand Prix or Pro Tour.
 They are tested on leadership skills, more advanced investigation techniques, and their ability to train and evaluate other judges.
 Many Level 3 Judges also lead projects outside of events.

 The Judge Program selects its own global and regional leadership.
-A group of Program Coordinators and Regional Coordinators are assigned based on an application process, and they are responsible for regions or projects within the Judge Program.
+A group of Program Coordinators and Regional Coordinators is assigned based on an application process, and they are responsible for regions or projects within the Judge Program.